Excel-projects/Server-Help/README.md

 <img align="left" src="Images/ReadMe/header.png">

 This Add-In allows the user to ping a list of servers and creates a file for [Microsoft Remote Desktop Manager](https://www.microsoft.com/en-au/download/details.aspx?id=44989) from an Excel table.
 This is used for quickly determining which servers are offline in a list.
+It is written in 3 different versions as a VSTO Add-In in C# and VB.NET as well as a VBA Add-In.

 <!--[![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/AnthonyDuguid/1.00)-->
 [![Join the chat at https://gitter.im/ServerActions/Lobby](https://badges.gitter.im/ServerActions/Lobby.svg)](https://gitter.im/ServerActions/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)